rails/rails/guides/source/active_record_validations.md

 ### `errors`

-The gateway through which you can drill down into various details of each error.
+The [`errors`][] method is the starting point through which you can drill down into various details of each error.

 This returns an instance of the class `ActiveModel::Errors` containing all errors, each error is represented by an [`ActiveModel::Error`][] object.